Avocado Oil Spray

 Q: Are your avocado oil heat and light stable?

 A: Yes!
 Our avocado oil is naturally heat-stable and is protected from the elements in a beautiful dark glass bottle.
-It has a smoke point of 520 degrees.
+It can be used for high heat cooking, over 420 degrees.

 Q: What is the shelf life of your avocado oil?